nvoevodin/state_of_the_industry_app/README.md

 This dashboard was built using many great tools in the R ecosystem.
 Thanks to all of the developers of these open source packages:

-- [shiny]
+- [flexdashboard]
-- [shinydashboard]
+- [RMarkdown]
 - [plotly]
 - [tidyverse]
 - [shinycssloaders]
 - [DT]

 ...and many more.
-For a full list of project dependencies, see the Global.R file.
+For a full list of project dependencies, see the Rmd file.

 ---